 Current Topic and Events

-Winter Term 2014, the Illumination Project will focus on racism, immigration and cultural pluralism and Spring Term 2014 we will be focusing on issues of domestic and sexual violence.
+Winter Term 2015, the Illumination Project will focus on racism and immigration, and Spring Term 2015 we will be focusing on issues of heterosexism (Anti-gay/Anti-trans issues).
 Our goal is to create a campus community that values people of all backgrounds.
-Our plays focus on the challenges faced by people of color, immigrants and people affected by abuse and will reflect the desire for all individuals to be respected and included in our academic and greater community.
+Our plays focus on the challenges faced by people of color, immigrants and people of differing abilities.
+These plays will reflect the desire for all individuals to be respected and included in our academic and greater community.

 View a detailed schedule of performances »